Things to do this February half term in Bristol 2025

 I’ve put together a family-friendly list of things to do in half term around the city to help you keep the kids entertained.

-What to do February half term Bristol
+What to do February half term Bristol: Festivals, immersive experiences and parties

-Bristol Light Festival 2024
+Bristol Light Festival 2025

-Mark your calendar as Bristol Light Festival returns, bigger and brighter than ever before!
+Ok, this takes places JUST before February half term, but you’re going to want to mark your calendar as Bristol Light Festival returns, bigger and brighter than ever before!
 This year’s free-to-attend event will fill the city with light and colour in the heart of winter, showcasing Bristol as the vibrant, playful and creative city we know and love.
 At each spot, visitors will be able to experience and play with installations.

 Several never-before-seen-in-the-South-West artworks will take centre stage, including PULSE and Emergence.
 Festival favourite Swing Song will also make a return, produced by Bristol Light Festival and Tired Industries.